ibm-cloud-docs/vpc/file_storage_vpc_about.md

 When you create a file share in your availability zone, you use the **dp2** profile to specify the total IOPS for the file share based on the share size.

 If you have existing file shares that are based on either the IOPS tier profiles or custom IOPS profile; you can update those shares to use the **dp2** profile.
-You can also change back to an earlier profile.
-However, you cannot use the earlier profiles when you provision a file share.

 All profiles are backed by solid-state drives (SSDs).
 For more information, see [{{site.data.keyword.filestorage_vpc_short}} profiles](/docs/vpc?topic=vpc-file-storage-profiles).

 ## Encryption at rest
 {: #FS-encryption}